dbt-athena/dbt-athena-development/README.md

-# dbt-athena-tester
+# dbt-athena-development
-A test setup for dbt-athena functionality
+A repo containing some basic models to get started with dbt-athena.